 meaning: if the backpack itself is big, you WILL chronically over-pack.

-- you can take it as a carry-on
+- You can take it as a carry-on for your flight

-There is good reason.
-The backpack is designed by travelers, really understanding what we all need on the road.
-The bag is comfy and at the same time resistant.
+The backpack is designed by travelers who really understand what we all need on the road.
+The bag is comfy and resistant at the same time.
 It also comes with an extra day-bag, which makes it even better.

-- carry on (you can bring it on an airplane)
+- Carry-on ready (you can bring it on an airplane)

-- zippered easy-access pocket on top (fits easily a passport)
+- Zippered easy-access pocket on top (which easily fits a passport)